AramYako/Clone-Object/README.md

 Code and document samles for Code-Object project.
 This project supports two different types of clones in .Net.
-Deep clone and shallow clone
+Deep clone and shallow clone.

 Call the generic method DeepClone<T>(T source) to make a deep clone of your object